react-navigation/rfcs/text/0001-event-system.md

 ### didBlur

 The screen is fully invisible now.
-This will get called before a screen is unmounted.
+This action will NOT fire when a screen is unmounted, for example at the end of a pop transition.

-## "Is Navigating" State
+## "Is Transitioning" State

-The nav state will be augmented with the `isNavigating` flag to notify subscribers when a navigation animation is happening.
+The nav state will be augmented with the `isTransitioning` flag to notify subscribers when a navigation animation is happening.
 The new structure of a navigation state (/route) is:

 ```
 type NavigationState = {
   index: number,
   routes: Array<NavigationRoute>,
-  isNavigating: boolean,
+  isTransitioning: boolean,
 };
 ```

-When an animated transition begins, the index/routes change, and isNavigating is toggled to true.
+When an animated transition begins, the index/routes change, and isTransitioning is toggled to true.
 If it does not switch to true, the navigation happens immediately without animation.

-There will be a new navigation event for navigation completion: 'CompleteNavigation', which toggles the `isNavigating` boolean to false.
+There will be a new navigation action for transition completion: 'CompleteTransitionAction', which toggles the `isTransitioning` boolean to false.
+This is done by StackNavigator, or any navigator once the transition completes.

 This augmented state and new completion action is useful for navigators to provide the correct focus/blur events to children.

+## Immediate Navigation Actions

+The "Navigate" and "Back" actions will automatically set `isTransitioning: true`.
+To override this behavior and request an immediate transition without animation, you can provide a new `immediate: true` option to the navigate and back actions, and the action will leave `isTransitioning` as false.

 # Drawbacks